ADVENT: BEGINNINGS AND ENDINGS

 (This introduction has been excerpted from Singing the Year of Grace: A Pastoral Music Resource [NPM Publications, 2009].)

 NOTE: For the list of abbreviations for the various hymnals, song books, and publishers, see “Key to the Music Suggestions.”
-Please note: There are several new hymnals appearing in the fall of 2011.
+Please note: Several new hymnals have appeared in the past year.
 We will add the appropriate references for these hymnals as soon as we can.